He’s been nicknamed, the BullyPit and he’s a loyal, lovable, sometimes slow-to-grow-up dog that is athletic and as strong as a … well … a bull.

-You can be assured that your BullyPit (BP) will be jovial, a bit of a ham at times, but also quite serious when the need arises.
+You can be assured that your BullyPit (BP) will be jovial, a bit of ham at times, but also quite serious when the need arises.

 The day you bring him home, even at eight weeks old, he is ready to start learning.
 Register in a puppy class as soon as he’s had his last shots but start teaching him to sit and lay down at home before then.

 Begin taking him places as soon as his shots have given him immunity.
 Take him to the pet store, to the outdoor cafe, and on errands when you can.
-He needs to be introduced to other friendly dogs, to other people, and children.
+He needs to be introduced to other friendly dogs, other people, and children.

 At home, he’ll be wary of strangers but learn that when you invite guests into your home that they are to be tolerated, though he may or may not be overly friendly until he’s had a chance to get to know them.
 A well-socialized dog will be more friendly than one that has not been.

-You will definitely want to introduce your dog to leash training as early as possible as well.
+You will want to introduce your dog to leash training as early as possible as well.
 If not, as you can see, they’ve been bred for the ability to pull extreme weight.

 A well-behaved dog that doesn’t pull on the leash is in your best interest.
 Hiring a trainer is a good idea if you don’t know where to begin.

-You BP could come in virtually any color and vary in size anywhere from 35 pounds to 150 pounds, depending on the size and genetics of both parents.
-He will definitely have short hair, making him easy to keep looking nice.
+Your BP could come in virtually any color and vary in size anywhere from 35 pounds to 150 pounds, depending on the size and genetics of both parents.
+He will have short hair, making him easy to keep looking nice.

 A BP will have tons of energy and need to do some very intense exercise for at least an hour out of every day.
 If he doesn’t get this exercise, he’s likely to become destructive.